GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 1 + [Magic] bonus minutes

 **Effect**: You project a strange foaming fluid in a 5 yard line, which is .5 foot high and wide.
 Choose two different exotic damage types, one for protection and one for vulnerability.
 Anything within the line is covered in a strange concoction of your making for the duration of the spell.
-Attacks of the type choosen for protection have disadvantage against someone covered.
+Attacks of the type choose n for protection have disadvantage against someone covered.
 Attacks of the type chosen for vulnerability have advantage against something covered this way.
 You may choose to spray a cone instead of a line, ut this reduces the range to one third.

 A critical success with the spell check will allow you to produce an additional line as an action so long as there is still duration to the spell.